-This module contains csvkit's superpowered reader and writer.
-For Python 2 users, the greatest improvement over the standard library versions is that these versions are completely unicode aware and can support any encoding by simply passing in the its name at the time they are created.
-Python 3 resolves the unicode issues with the csv module, so this module is provided mostly for compatability purposes.
+This module contains csvkit's superpowered replacement for the builtin csv module.
+For Python 2 users, the greatest improvement over the standard library full unicode support.
+Python 3's csv module supports unicode internally, so this module is provided primarily for compatability purposes.